blakebollinger/blakebollinger/README.md

 <img src= "https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white">
 </a>

-My name is Blake Bollinger, and I am a Computer Science and Mathematics Dual Major at Louisiana State University.
+My name is Blake Bollinger, and I am currently a Software Engineer at SpaceX working on Starlink Direct to Cell.
+In May 2024, I graduated as a Computer Science and Mathematics dual major from Louisiana State University.
 I taught myself to program in Swift at the age of 13, and ever since then, I have had a fascination with computers and what makes them tick.

 ---